brianlin725/Calorie/README.md

 Searching through database <br />
 <img src="data/search_zhtw.PNG" alt="search_zhtw" width="600"/><br />
 # Installation
-Click [HERE](https://drive.google.com/file/d/1H64awV8oiitW0BR9Nm5X3RlpgSBqrkdV/view?usp=sharing) to be redirected to download.<br />
+Click [HERE](https://drive.google.com/file/d/1Px-x-zMzz0ePcXzCCi-E3w8EVDXxsBzD/view?usp=sharing) to be redirected to download.<br />
 This is my first app, I am still figuring out how to bypass the Microsoft Defender, which is most likely impossible.
 # 1.2.0 Updates
 * Added a main menu screen
 * Added English Language support.
 The default language is now English.
 This could be changed in the settings
-# 1.2.2 Bug Fixes
+# 1.2.3 Bug Fixes
-* Change settings window title
-* Disable Apply button when new settings are applied
+* Fixed the issue where usda search results cannot be properly shown